IkennaOnuorah/lifetracker/README.md

 ### Walkthrough Video

 `TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
-Make sure the video or gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)
+Make sure the video or gif actually renders and animates when viewing this README.

-`ADD_EMBEDDED_CODE_HERE`
+`<div style="position: relative; padding-bottom: 53.75%; height: 0;"><iframe src="https://www.loom.com/embed/e87af2b9fcea4599bb761715b3be4327" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>`

 ### Reflection

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

-[Add your response here]
+[I felt unprepared for the backend side of this project.
+I had a hard time being able to connect my frontend and backend to work together.
+Creating tokens was a aspect that i didn't understand well in the lab. ]

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-[Add your response here]
+[  If I had more time I would try to implement some of the stretch features to make my website even more interactive.
+]

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

-[Add your response here]
+[What went well was that my nav  links were set up correctly and I was successfully able to visit each page.
+My login and signup worked as it should.
+The user would be able to login and sign up successfully.
+Some things that I would have to work on is to get my activity and exercise component to work.
+I noticed that my peer had a very nice and simple layout on their frontend.
+So next time I would want to improve my site by making it easy for the user to interact with.]

 ### Open-source libraries used